 Guess what: I finally finished my big crochet blanket, the biggest and heaviest thing I’ve ever made in my crochet career!
 I really wanted to open this blog post with this sentence.
 I have worked since March on this blanket and finally I’m done!
 I did four double rows of stars all around the blanket and another one of single crochet to finish it and I think it is absolutely great.
 It is over 1m wide and about 1.70m long which means it is quite heavy.
 Now it only needs blocking because the edge is a bit ripply.
 Continue reading

 FINALLY it is ready for you to start knitting!
 After a long quest the Hunger Games cowl, now called Katniss Cowl is uploaded as a pdf download to ravelry because I realised it would be very very difficult to have it here nicely formated and everything and I guess you would like to print it easily too.
-Here you’ll find a photo tutorial on how to do the roped collar.
-And after such a success of the pattern, have a look on a short recap with something like a FAQ.
+Here you used find a photo tutorial on how to do the roped collar.
+This post has moved to my new blog here.

 After a long quest, the cowl is ready.
 Look at this: This is how my hunger games cowl looks in detail after blocking which I now can recommend to be done when not yet assembled.
 Continue reading